 Hello everyone , so in this instructable I will be showing you guys how I built this simple boombox using plywood by means of a few handheld electric tools.Building speakers as well as other small projects which I could actually use in my day to day life has always been my passion and kind of like a hobby as well.We all love that feeling which we get when we get to tell others " Yeah, I made that " ;-) .

-So this is a really simple boom box that is entirely made out of plywood.
-It took me 9 days to built as I could only work on it for a few hours a day and I had only limited tools.This boom box has 4 speakers - two subwoofers and two tweeters which gives out a total of 30 watts of power.
+So this is a really simple boom box that is entirely made out of plywood and MDF board.
+It took me 9 days to built as I only had limited tools.This boom box has 4 speakers - two subwoofers and two tweeters which gives out a total of 30 watts of power.
 I have used 2 different kinds of tweeters- a silk diaphragm as well as a piezo electric one.I decided to do this because I realised that the piezo tweeter covered the really high frequency notes better than the silk diaphragm tweeter.

 The boombox is designed with dual rear facing passive radiators .Passive radiators acts as a substitute for bass ports.They take up less space inside the enclosure as compared to bass ports and prevents vent airflow noises as well.But what I love about them the most is to see them vibrate when the bass hits which makes the whole boombox look a lot cooler ;-) .

 The boombox runs on a 12.6 volt ,3S 2600mah 18650 battery pack which gives upto 6 hours of playtime depending on the volume.You guys could use NCR 3400 mah 18650 cells for longer play time.